Criticality accident: Accident types

 The prompt-critical excursion is characterized by a power history with an initial prompt-critical spike as previously noted, which either self-terminates or continues with a tail region that decreases over an extended period of time.
 The transient critical excursion is characterized by a continuing or repeating spike pattern (sometimes known as "chugging") after the initial prompt-critical excursion.
 The longest of the 22 process accidents occurred at Hanford Works in 1962 and lasted for 37.5 hours.
 The 1999 Tokaimura nuclear accident remained critical for about 20 hours, until it was shut down by active intervention.
 The exponential excursion is characterized by a reactivity of less than one dollar added, where the neutron population rises as an exponential over time, until either feedback effects or intervention reduce the reactivity.
 The exponential excursion can reach a peak power level, then decrease over time, or reach a steady-state power level, where the critical state is exactly achieved for a "steady-state" excursion.

 The steady-state excursion is also a state which the heat generated by fission is balanced by the heat losses to the ambient environment.
 This excursion has been characterized by the Oklo natural reactor that was naturally produced within uranium deposits in Gabon, Africa about 1.7 billion years ago.

-Known incidents
+Known accidents

+According to modern estimations, 67 known criticality accidents have occurred globally between 1945 and 1999, with none confirmed since.
+They have occurred during experimentation and production relating to nuclear weapon cores, research reactors, commercial reactors, and naval reactors.